yireo/yireo-slides/slides/mucnl/intro1.md

 ~ ...

 ---
-# Rules
+# Housekeeping rules
 ~ Rooms D, E & F contain personal belongings.<br/>Keys are handed out with trust ~ Waterpistols and laptops not in the same space.
-~ Only pee in the bathrooms or you'll get eaten by a dianoga
+~ Have fun or you'll get eaten by a dianoga

 ---
 {state: main middle black}